robertson809/genetic-programming-school-segregation/README.md

 #### Data Preparation

-Lena formatted the data for the purpose of solving the problem using MATLAB’s linear program- ming solving tools.
+Lena formatted the data for the purpose of solving the problem using MATLAB’s linear programming solving tools.
 We choose to represent a solution the problem as a list with length equal to the number of roads in the problem.
 An assignment or solution then consisted of filling each of the entries in this list with a school ID.
 So, in